Demonstrating CavePI: Autonomous Exploration of Underwater Caves by Semantic Guidance: CavePI Navigation Pipeline

 \textbf{Dataset and model training.} For this study, we utilized the open-source CL-ViT dataset, which includes pixel-level annotations of cavelines~\cite{yu2023weakly}.
 It comprises $3,150$ RGB images collected from three distinct underwater cave systems.
 To enhance the dataset's diversity and variance, we manually annotated an additional $150$ images from our laboratory testbed, resulting in a combined dataset of $3,300$ images.
-The dataset was divided into a training set of $3,200$ images and a validation set of $100$ images.
+The dataset was divided into $3,200$ training and $100$ validation images.
 Both models were fine-tuned on this dataset over a maximum of $50$ epochs using the following training configurations: the Adam optimizer with an initial learning rate of $0.001$, a cosine learning rate scheduler with $T_{max} = 20$, and a cross-entropy loss function.
-This training strategy was designed to optimize these models' performances in diverse underwater environments.
+This training configuration was designed to optimize these models' performances in diverse underwater environments.

 \textbf{Benchmark comparison.} The fine-tuned models are evaluated on the open-source CL-Challenge dataset~\cite{yu2023weakly} that contains caveline annotations for $200$ noisy low-light images from different cave systems.
 Using the lighter MobileNetV3 backbone, our model achieves a mean intersection-over-union (mIoU) of $48.95\%$, whereas the considerably heavier ResNet101 model demonstrates only a marginal improvement with a mIoU of $50.48\%$.
 For reference, the highest mIoU score reported on this dataset is $58.3\%$~\cite{yu2023weakly}.
+Since smooth real-time operation requires a minimum control loop of $3.6$\,Hz, we opt for the MobileNetV3 backbone that exceeds this requirement with an inference speed of $18.2$\,fps (frames per second).

 \textbf{Model compression and integration.} The two aforementioned models are optimized to deploy on the Jetson Nano device of CavePI.
 First, the models are converted into Open Neural Network Exchange (ONNX)~\cite{onnx} format that uses computational graphs (nodes and edges) to represent operations and data flow within the pipeline.
 Subsequently, a serialized data structure is created by NVIDIA's TensorRT SDK~\cite{tensorrt}, which stores highly optimized deep learning models ready for fast inference on NVIDIA GPUs.
 Table~\ref{tab:model_comparison} compares the onboard performance of the two models used in this work.